Tennessee forces College World Series finals to a third game with a 4-1 win over Texas A&M

 One of the teams will win its first national title in baseball and become the fifth straight champion from the Southeastern Conference when they meet Monday night.

-“I felt we were more true to who we were today in pregame, in the dugout, during the game,” Vols coach Tony Vitello said.
-“It’s easy to say that because we end up doing OK on the scoreboard.
-But I’d rather go into battle with that group the way they showed up today, and hope they do the same tomorrow.”

-Tennessee (59-13) is trying to become the first No. 1 national seed to win the championship since Miami in 1999.
-The Vols were down seven runs when Dreiling and Hunter Ensley hit back-to-back homers in the seventh inning of a 9-5 loss Saturday.

-They trailed just 1-0 in the seventh Sunday when Dreiling sent Kaiden Wilson's 1-1 pitch 390 feet into the right-field seats to give the Vols a much-needed jolt after they left the bases loaded twice and managed just four hits through six innings.
+Dreiling sent freshman Kaiden Wilson’s 1-1 pitch 390 feet into the right-field seats to give the Vols (59-13) a much-needed jolt after Texas A&M pitchers had held their prodigious offense to four hits.

+To that point, the Vols had been 2 for 20 with runners in scoring position over the first two games of the finals and Texas A&M had not trailed in any of its CWS games.

 Snead, who earned his sixth save, was called on after the Aggies’ first two batters singled in the bottom of the ninth.
 He got a groundout and flyout before Kavares Tears went to the warning track to catch pinch-hitter Ryan Targac’s fly that stayed in the park with the help of the wind blowing in.